JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 It addresses the need for a JavaScript-free development environment, making it easier for Python developers to build and deploy complex applications.

 - **Key Features:**
-  1. Write both frontend and backend in Python.
+  1. Write both frontend and back-end in Python.
   2. Easy to start with; scalable for complex applications.
   3. Instant deployment capabilities.